reactjs/react.dev/beta/src/content/apis/react/useCallback.md

 On the initial render, `useCallback` returns the `fn` function you have passed.

-During subsequent renders, it will either return an already stored `fn`  function from the last render (if the dependencies haven't changed), or return the `fn` function you have passed during this render.
+During subsequent renders, if **none** of the dependencies have changed it will return the already stored `fn` function from the last render, however if at least one dependency has changed, it will return a new `fn` function with different values inside because some or all of the values in the dependency array have changed during this render.

 #### Caveats {/*caveats*/}